 But how clean can a cleanroom be?
 The environmental control of a cleanroom depends on various factors, making it important to understand the different types of cleanroom classifications.

-What is Cleanroom Classification?
+What are Cleanroom Classifications?

 As cleanrooms must be tailored specifically for individual manufacturing needs, they are designed in different sizes and shapes, and most importantly, levels of cleanliness, which are all used for different purposes.